illuminatech/balance/README.md

 There 2 main terms related to the balance system:

  - account - virtual storage of the resources, which have some logical meaning.
- - transaction - represents actual transfer of the resources to or from particular account.
+ - transaction - represents actual transfer of the resources to or from the particular account.

 Lets assume we have a system, which provides virtual money balance for the user.
 Money on the balance can be used for the goods purchasing, user can top up his balance via some payment gateway.
 In such example, each user should have 3 virtual